varnish/toolbox/docker-compose-examples/grafana-monitoring-otel/README.md

 - login with `admin:password`
 - you should see the dashboard, and you can check the various data sources in the `Explore` tab

-Note that by default, data is batched before being sent, so allows some time for the metrics to show up in the dashboards.

 Credits:
 - the metrics dashboard comes from the [grafana repository](https://grafana.com/grafana/dashboards/9903-varnish/)